Loss of Breath: Plot summary

 On the morning following their wedding, Mr. Lackobreath screams words of vilification at his wife.
 Mid-speech, Mr. Lackobreath realizes that he has literally lost his breath.
 Struggling to speak, he isolates himself in his private chamber to meditate upon the odd occurrence.
 After searching the room and failing to find his breath, Mr. Lackobreath decides to convince his wife that he must follow his dream for the stage, as a means of evading her and her inquiries.

 Mr. Lackobreath decides to leave the country where he might conceal his condition in obscurity, but has some unfinished business in the city.
 He boards an overcrowded coach and during the journey, the press of colossal men displace his head and limbs.
 Motionless, Mr. Lackobreath is deemed dead, and pronounced so when a practicing physician detects no breath on his pocket mirror.
 Mr. Lackobreath's body is thrown from the coach, causing further injuries, and lands near the Crow tavern.

 The landlord of the tavern lays claim to Mr. Lackobreath's luggage and sells his presumed corpse to a surgeon.
 The surgeon immediately begins dissecting Mr. Lackobreath during which he notices signs of movement.
 Believing Mr. Lackobreath may be alive, the surgeon calls for an apothecary and quickly removes several organs for later dissection.
 The apothecary believes Mr. Lackobreath to be dead and, electrocuting him with a battery in a series of curious experiments, Mr. Lackobreath's contortions are explained as a result of electrical discharge.
 Unable to arrive at a conclusion, the surgeon ties Mr. Lackobreath's body in his attic for later examination.

 After two cats painfully bite his nose, Mr. Lackobreath regains control of himself and breaks free.
 He jumps out the window and into a hangman's cart.
 Mr. Lackobreath's resemblance to the cart's occupant is noted; the latter leaps out of the hangman's cart and disappears around the corner.
 The only men guarding the cart are a sleeping driver and two drunk infantry recruits, who assume Mr. Lackobreath to be the condemned and take him to the gallows where he is hanged.
 Having no breath to be restricted, however, he is unaffected and fakes convulsions and spasms for the amusement of the gathered crowd.
 Mr. Lackobreath's body is then interred at a receiving vault.

 The narrator wonders if life remains in any of the coffins.
 He opens the lid of one and speculates on the life that the rotund man within may have led.
 When he criticizes another figure, who seems familiar, the man awakens and defends himself.
 Mr. Lackobreath finds that this man is his neighbor, Mr. Windenough, who recounts being struck with a sudden and second breath when he was passing by the home of the narrator.
-It caused an attack of epilepsy, which led to Mr. Windenough's premature internment.
+It caused an attack of epilepsy, which led to Mr. Windenough's premature interment.
 Concluding that this was the breath he was missing, Mr. Lackobreath demands its return, and Mr. Windenough apologetically accommodates through manner unexplained.